facebookThe Ultimate Civil Service Salary, Bonus and Benefits Guide (2022)

 How Much Are Civil Servants Paid in Singapore?

-The tables below are unofficial and compiled based on data pulled from forums.
+The tables below are unofficial crowdsourced statistics compiled using data from forums.

 Civil Service Starting Salary